THE NINE GREAT FAITHS & THE IMPERIAL CULT

 Hermaeus Mora, also known as the Gardener of Men, is instinctively associated with the eastern jungle.
 He is the hoarder of forbidden secrets, popular among mages and scholars.
 Hermaeotics are united in the Gilded Eye Cult, a spy network that considers the hoarding of knowledge a sacrament unto itself.

 Quarter Palm Cult

-Mehrunes Dagon, the Lord of Razors, is both an enemy of the Empire, as well as a Prince of Ambition and Energy, an inspiration for the audacious and a source of power for the disenfranchised.
+Mehrunes Dagon, the Lord of Razors, is both an enemy of the Empire and the Prince of Ambition and Energy, an inspiration for the audacious and a source of power for the disenfranchised.
 Before the Simulacrum, Dagon was worshiped by the respectable Shattered Mirrors Cult, which is now persecuted due to Tharn associations.
+Since then, other cults have taken their place, vying for supremacy.
 The Quarter Palm Cult is a nihilistic death cult among the Niben Bay farmers, known to perform ritual strangulation.

 Mythic Dawn Cult